FAQ: What's the best way to transport my children?

 We often have parents asking us how they can carry their children by bike.
 This is a topic that’s dear to our hearts (given our personal experience of transporting our little ones).
 Most kids love being on a bike, and for many families this presents a practical and healthy alternative to a second car.
 With this in mind, we have written this very brief overview of the options that are available.
 There is, of course, plenty more that can be written on this topic, and we are always happy to chat to you about it.

-A long tail cargo bike looks like a normal sturdy bike with an elongated rear end (as an example, have a look at the Yuba range in our shop).
+A long tail cargo bike looks like a normal sturdy bike with an elongated rear end (as an example, have a look at the Yuba Spicy Curry).
 These bikes have impressive carrying capacity, and a big range of modular accessories.
 You can fit a kids’ bike seat (see the section on kids’ bike seats above) together with other load-carrying items like running boards or heavy duty baskets.
 The bikes are built strong to handle the extra weight, and have some clever tricks (the Yuba Spicy Curry, for example, has a smaller rear wheel for a lower centre of gravity and more strength).
 In the world of cargo-bikes, the stand-out advantage of the long-tail is that it both robust and rides exactly like a normal bike.

 Some additional thoughts